BirdeeHub/shelua/README.md

 gittag('-l') -- list all git tags
 ```

-`require`ing this library also will add the `string.escapeShellArg` function,
-allowing you to use it on any string `("like so"):escapeShellArg()`.

-`string.escapeShellArg` receives a string and returns a string escaped for use in shell commands.

 ## Exit status and signal values

 Each command function returns a table with `__exitcode` and `__signal` fields.